Introduction

 Fast Breath

-While over-breathing can damage our lungs and tissue, many of us do this without realizing it.
+While over-breathing can damage our lungs and tissue, some of us do this without realizing it.
 Over breathing can cause a host of problems; it throws off the balance in your blood.
 Hyperventilation can make you feel dizzy, weak, or confused.
+However, done with purpose and technique it can provide enormous benefits.

 ** High ventilation breathwork** (HVB) refers to a large number of types and names of fast breath.
 HVB at times can be beneficial and therapeutic in short, intensive bouts to intended to stress the body.
 High ventilation breathwork may induce altered states of consciousness (ASCs), as well as with profound effects on central and autonomic nervous systems functions through modulation of neurometabolic parameters and interoceptive sensory systems.
 11